Good Writers CAN and DO Screw Up, Too

-Endings that taper of, or conversely endings that are wrapped up in a little bow, are my pet PEEVES.
+Endings that taper off, or conversely endings that are wrapped up in a little bow, are my pet PEEVES.
 However, neither of the these are bad craft or ‘wrong’.
-Endings that taper off, plus wrapped-up endings, can work really well … if you like that sort of thing.
+Good writers can do them WELL.

 Me, I hate them.
 I prefer something that either makes me think (like an ambiguous ending, crucial difference) or an ending delivered with the subtlety of a sledgehammer to the FACE.
 I want something DELIVERED to me, either intellectually or emotionally.
 But if they float your boat, whatevs.

 However, RUSHED endings can be a real story problem.
 Too often, it’s as if the screenwriter or novelists has suddenly gone, ‘Ooops!
 Better wrap this baby up!’ and whoooooooooooosh, they go through the motions of the resolution – bam-bam-bam.
 This doesn’t feel dramatically satisfying ‘cos the writer is literally ticking boxes to get it finished.
 Book.

 Endings are so important.
 Don’t let your audience or reader down by skimping on them!
 MORE: How To Avoid A ‘B.O.S.H’ Screenplay